99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

     Promote the standby to primary.
     Perform maintenance on the old primary, which becomes the new standby.
 - can enable AUTO SCALING!
+- can enable the Automated Backup feature in a multi-AZ deployment
 - storage backed by EBS

 RDS proxy: